The question of cash or travel, should you choose a cash back or miles and points credit cards is a frequently asked question.

 Sounds amazing, right?
 But those high cash back offers have fixed limits on how much you can earn.
 And they’re restricted to certain things.

-The majority of cash back cards like the Capital One Quicksilver Cash Rewards Credit Card (Read more) don’t charge annual fees.
+The majority of cash back cards like the Capital One® Quicksilver® Cash Rewards Credit Card (learn how to apply) don’t charge annual fees.

 Cash back cards are great for someone who wants easy.
 You spend money, you get cash back.
 Simple.